-- 1. Corporations.
+Corporations.
 If the Applicant, Developer or Co-Developer is a corporation, provide the Articles of Incorporation and Bylaws.
-If the Applicant, Developer or Co-Developer was incorporated in Arizona, provide a certificate of good standing issued by the Arizona Corporation Commission confirming the legal existence of the entity as of the date of the certificate ("Certificate of Good Standing") and dated not earlier than 30 days prior to the Deadline Date.
-Applicants, Developers and Co-Developers incorporated in another state and doing business in Arizona must submit a certificate of good standing or its equivalent from the state of incorporation confirming the legal existence of the entity dated not earlier than 30 days prior to the Deadline Date and a certificate of good standing to transact business in Arizona ("Certificate of Authority") for such foreign corporation, issued by the Arizona Corporation Commission and dated not earlier than 30 days prior to the Deadline Date. - 2.
-Limited Partnerships.
+If the Applicant, Developer or Co-Developer was incorporated in Arizona, provide a certificate of good standing issued by the Arizona Corporation Commission confirming the legal existence of the entity as of the date of the certificate ("Certificate of Good Standing") and dated not earlier than thirty (30) days prior to the Deadline Date.
+Applicants, Developers and Co-Developers incorporated in another state and doing business in Arizona must submit a certificate of good standing or its equivalent from the state of incorporation confirming the legal existence of the entity dated not earlier than thirty (30) days prior to the Deadline Date and a certificate of good standing to transact business in Arizona ("Certificate of Authority") for such foreign corporation, issued by the Arizona Corporation Commission and dated not earlier than thirty (30) days prior to the Deadline Date.

+- 2. Limited Partnerships.
 If the Applicant, Developer or Co-Developer is a limited partnership, provide an executed copy of the limited partnership agreement.
-If the Applicant, Developer or Co-Developer is a limited partnership organized under the laws of Arizona, provide a certificate of existence issued by the Arizona Secretary of State confirming the legal existence of the entity ("Limited Partnership Certificate of Existence") and dated not earlier than 30 days prior to the Deadline Date.
-Applicants, Developers and Co-Developers organized under the laws of another state and doing business in Arizona must submit the following: a limited partnership certificate of existence or its equivalent from the state of organization confirming the legal existence of the entity, dated not earlier than 30 days prior to the Deadline Date, and an Arizona Certificate of Authority from the Arizona Secretary of State dated not earlier than 30 days prior to the Deadline Date.

-3. Limited Liability Companies.
+If the Applicant, Developer or Co-Developer is a limited partnership organized under the laws of Arizona, provide a certificate of existence issued by the Arizona Secretary of State confirming the legal existence of the entity ("Limited Partnership Certificate of Existence") and dated not earlier than thirty (30) days prior to the Deadline Date.
+Applicants, Developers and Co-Developers organized under the laws of another state and doing business in Arizona must submit the following: a limited partnership certificate of existence or its equivalent from the state of organization confirming the legal existence of the entity, dated not earlier than thirty (30) days prior to the Deadline Date, and an Arizona Certificate of Authority from the Arizona Secretary of State dated not earlier than thirty (30) days prior to the Deadline Date. - 3.
+Limited Liability Companies.
 If the Applicant, Developer or Co-Developer is a limited liability company, then provide the Articles of Organization (or its equivalent) and Operating Agreement.
-If the Applicant, Developer or Co-Developer is organized under the laws of Arizona, provide a certificate of good standing existence, issued by the Arizona Corporation Commission confirming the legal existence of the entity ("LLC Certificate of Good Standing"), dated not earlier than 30 days prior to the deadline date.
-Applicants, Developers, and Co-Developers organized under the laws of another state and doing business in Arizona must submit the following: a certificate of existence or its equivalent from the state of organization confirming the legal existence of the entity dated not earlier than 30 days prior to the Deadline Date and an Arizona Certificate of Authority issued by the Arizona Corporation Commission for such foreign limited liability company dated not earlier than 30 days prior to the Deadline Date.
+If the Applicant, Developer or Co-Developer is organized under the laws of Arizona, provide a certificate of good standing existence, issued by the Arizona Corporation Commission confirming the legal existence of the entity ("LLC Certificate of Good Standing"), dated not earlier than thirty (30) days prior to the deadline date.
+Applicants, Developers, and Co-Developers organized under the laws of another state and doing business in Arizona must submit the following: a certificate of existence or its equivalent from the state of organization confirming the legal existence of the entity dated not earlier than thirty (30) days prior to the Deadline Date and an Arizona Certificate of Authority issued by the Arizona Corporation Commission for such foreign limited liability company dated not earlier than thirty (30) days prior to the Deadline Date. - 4.
+Housing Authorities.
+If the Applicant, Developer or Co-Developer is a housing authority, then provide the bylaws of the housing authority and a copy of the resolution or ordinance from the government entity that authorized the formation of the housing authority.